 I started by dumping a generous amount of cornstarch onto a baking sheet.
 I didn’t measure but it was probably a cup and a half.

-You’ll know it when you get there.
-Your goop will become solid when you squeeze it or push it around on the tray, and it will transform back into an oozing liquid when you release it.
+You’ll know the consistency is right when you get there.
+Your Oobleck will become solid when you squeeze it or push it around on the tray, and it will transform back into an oozing liquid when you release it.

 I sprinkled about a half-dozen drops each of red and blue Liquid Watercolors on to the surface of the goop, and the hooligans got to work mixing it in to the concoction.

-Isn’t it amazing?
+Isn’t it just amazing?

 Squeeze it together, and you get a solid lump.

 Let it go and it slithers away between your fingers.
-Marvellous!

 What a wonderful, hands-on way to explore the properties of cornstarch and water!